HyItsAngela/DATA.4380.Spring.2024/Homework/MarketingResponse/README.md

 ### Overview of files in repository

-* The repository includes x files in total.
+* The repository includes 3 files in total.
-  * training.csv: Official and original training dataset that was provided from Kaggle
-  * test.csv: Official and original test dataset that was provided from Kaggle [work in progress]
+  * data_understanding.ipynb:  provides my intitial walkthrough of trying to understand the data such as class distributions, features and missing values.
+  * preprocess_data.ipynb: explores the data further by dealing with the missing values and duplicates, visualizes the data, and transforms the dtypes appropriately.
+  * model_prediction.ipynb: trains the model, CatBoost on the preprocessed data.

 ### Software Setup
 * Required Packages: